-To go down the main trail, go left (signed for ‘six boulders photography platform’).
-It’s basically a steep flight of steps down to Xiangshan Park, at the far end of which is Xiangshan Station.
-A lot of people do this hike up as far as the boulders, so expect it to be many times more crowded than the rest of the hike.
+It’s basically a steep flight of steps from here down to Xiangshan Park, at the far end of which is Xiangshan Station.
+A lot of people only do this hike up as far as the boulders, so expect it to be much more crowded than the rest of the hike.

 Any comments or questions about Mt Nangang or the Four Beasts?
 Give me a shout below and I’ll get back to you.

 Make sure you have a good insurance policy; World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand.